MicrosoftDocs/memdocs/memdocs/intune/user-help/you-need-to-resolve-a-threat-found-by-checkpoint-android.md

 ---
 # required metadata

-title: Resolve threats found by SandBlast Mobile Protect for Android | Microsoft Docs
+title: Resolve threats in SandBlast Mobile Protect for Android - Microsoft Intune | Microsoft Docs
 description: Learn how to use SandBlast Mobile Protect for Android to keep your device secure.
 keywords:
 author: lenewsad
 ms.author: lanewsad